The Dark Energy Paradigm: The Quantum Vacuum

 where $\vec{A}^0$ is the vector potential associated with the ZPF-- for example if the electric part of the ZPF is $\vec{E}^0$, this is usually considered to be a Gaussian random process and $\vec{A}^0$ is related to $\vec{E}^0$ by the usual Maxwell equation. $\vec{B}$ is an external magnetic field introduced merely for convenience, and which can be made vanishingly small.\\ It can be shown that $\vec{J}$ in (\ref{e2}) satisfies the Quantum Mechanical commutation relation for $\vec{J} \times \vec{J}$.
 At the same time we can deduce from (\ref{e2})

 Relation (\ref{e3}) gives the correct Quantum Mechanical results referred to above.
 From (\ref{e2}) we can extend the arguments and also deduce that

 (\ref{e4}) shows that the mean dimension of the region in which the fluctuation contributes is of the order of the Compton wavelength of the electron.
 By relativistic covariance (Cf.ref.\cite{sachi}), the corresponding time scale is at the Compton scale.\\ In (\ref{e1}) above if $l$ is taken to be the Compton wavelength of a typical elementary particle, then we recover its energy $mc^2$, as can be easily verified.
-As mentioned Einstein himself had believed that the electron was a result of such condensation from the background electromagnetic field (Cf.\cite{r26,ri} for details).
+As mentioned Einstein himself had believed that the electron was a result of such condensation from the background electromagnetic field (Cf.\cite{r26,ri} for details).\\ There could be a cosmological signal of dark energy.
+As it is the ZPF, we recall that the ZPF causes the Lamb Shift (as well as, via Zitterbewegung, the Darwin term).
+This, in the Hydrogen atom is $\sim 1000 MHz$.
+Thus we could expect that the ZPF would leave isotropic radio waves of wavelength in the metre region, not tied to any specific radio source in the sky.